Following the cancellation of the 2020 Show, the 2021 Kent County Show will be on Friday 9, Saturday 10 and Sunday 11 July.

 - The encouragement of agricultural and horticultural education, research and experimental work.

-The very best way to see all that the Kent County Show has to offer is to become a member which will allow you access to the Show for all 3 days.
-This will offer you a chance to see all the different and exciting exhibits that make up the County’s largest outdoor event.
-Membership is no longer available for this years Show, however you will be able to upgrade your entrance ticket on the days of the Show to enable you to visit the Members Area.
-To do this, please visit the Members Information Tent inside the Food and Farming area, Maidstone Exhibition Hall.
+The best way to see all that the Kent County Show has to offer is to become a member which will allow you access to the Show for all 3 days.
+This will offer you a chance to see all the different and exciting exhibits that make up the County’s largest outdoor event as well as access to our members’ areas.
+To become a member, please click here.
+If you have already bought your general entry tickets for this year’s Show, you can upgrade to a membership at the Members Information Tent next to the Food and Farming Area.

 All entrances at the Kent County Show are accessible by disabled visitors.
 There is parking for the disabled which will be clearly signposted.
 There is also a designated disabled car park, which you will be directed to from the Main Gate (A249).
 We recommend that you approach the show from the M20 J7 and display your blue badge.